BrianSlick/Book-UITableViewGuide/02.SetupWithCode/SetupWithCode.md

 As I said, we are ignoring the Storyboard for now.
 We will do everything in the ViewController class that was automatically created.
 For ObjC, we will be dealing exclusively with the .m file.

 First things first, let's clear out any unnecessary boilerplate so that we can focus purely on creating a table view.
-Edit the contents of your file to look like this (you can leave out the comments, I'm just doing that here so that you know what I'm messing with):
+Edit the contents of your file to look like this (you can leave out the comments, I'm just doing that here so that you know what file I'm messing with):

 ```objc
 // Objective-C